hungdangit95/dp-900/README.md

  Combine traditional analytics techniques with AI and ML features.
 Examples - Speech to text (transcription or subtitles), text to speech, Video Analysis, Image Analysis, Semantic Analysis of Text (Analyze reviews)
++ ARM templates are text files that contain the definitions of resources to deploy, and they are in JSON (JavaScript Object Notation) format

++ Which of the following Azure database services has guaranteed 100% compatibility with SQL Server running in your own environment?
+SQL Server in a VM